ARM-software/acle/cmse/cmse.md

 source is not a complete application in itself.
 The main entry point function is very platform dependent so is not included in this example.

-When a compiler translates the above C code, it could produce the following
+When a compiler translates the above C code, it might produce the following
 assembly:

 ``` c